odoo/documentation/odoo_sh/getting_started/first_module.rst

 You can also use the :code:`git merge` command to merge your branches.

-This will create a new staging build, which will duplicate the production database and make it run with a server updated with your latest changes of your branch.
+This will create a new staging build, which will duplicate the production database and make it run using a server updated with your latest changes of your branch.

 .. image:: ./media/firstmodule-test-mergedinstaging.png